 - heat up the oil in a pan, add the beef, and cook on both sides until brown - the meat won't be cooked at this point, we just need a bit of colour

 - remove the beef from the pan, and set aside

-- season with salt and pepper, and garnish with fresh parsley
+- season with salt and pepper, add the tomato puree, and garnish with fresh parsley

 No need to go for expensive cuts of beef, the normal diced beef for stews does a very good job.
 That's the beauty about stews, you get some nice and affordable ingredients in the same pot, and the result is the most delicious dish to make you lick your fingers clean.